 Court Records are public, and are accessible by anyone.
 They include a case file that includes a court docket and any of the documents filed in the court case.
 You can access the court records via the internet service ‘Public Access to Court Electronic Records’, or at the King and Queen County Clerk of Court where the case was filed.

 Every state keeps a record of people’s criminal background.
 These online databases are all connected and you can track criminal histories from another state.
-You can go to the King and Queen County Courthouse and check in person, or check online.
+You can go to the King and Queen County Courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and if the crime was in a different state entirely, you might have to pay a fee for a more intensive search.

 A search of someone’s criminal history you can find out if someone has been arrested, charged, or convicted for any of the following crimes: